LucasDeMatheo/COVID_19_DATASUS/README.md

 -  7 – Every value was later translated to English.
 -  8 – A new file was generated to be used in another notebook (EDA and Analytics)

-**56% of the original dataset remained after all procedures. - DataSUS_PreProcessed**
+**56% of the original dataset remained after all procedures. - DataSUS_PreProcessed.csv**